secure-device-onboard/readme/README.md

 FIDO Device Onboard (FDO) is functionally compatible with Secure Device Onboard (SDO).
-We recommend users to switch to FDO components.
+We recommend users to switch to [FDO components](https://github.com/orgs/fido-device-onboard/repositories).
 The support for Secure Device Onboard (SDO) has been discontinued from March 31, 2023.

 # Repositories

 Secure Device Onboard organization provides implementation for Secure Device Onboard (SDO) protocol.

-## SDO Specific Repositories
+## SDO Repositories

 The following repositories are created to support implementations for SDO protocol.